seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 O God, I have an ill-divining soul!
 Methinks I see thee, now thou art below,
 As one dead in the bottom of a tomb:
-Either my eyesight fails, or thou look’st pale.
+Either my eyesight fails, or thou look'st pale.

 **ROMEO**
 And trust me, love, in my eye so do you: